HTTP-RPC/Lima/README.md

 ```

 # Additional Information
 This guide introduced the Lima framework and provided an overview of its key features.
-For more information, see the [example application](LimaTest/).
+For more information, see the [examples](LimaTest/).